cudy789/bookend/README.md

 Project for Minnehack 2023

 ## Inspiration
-_Bookend_ was inspired by Corey's wife, who happens to be a school teacher.
-She has hundreds of books that she borrows her students, which requires traceability as to which students have checked out which books.
+Bookend is an electronic library management tool aimed to make classroom library management easier for elementary school educators.
+Teachers typically have hundreds of books in their library, with many books lent out to their students at a time.

-Before _Bookend_, the system in place was a simple web page that used a Google Sheets spreadsheet to track all of the books!
+Some teachers use spreadsheets to keep track of their library, but constantly updating a spreadsheet is time-consuming and can lead to confusion.

 _Bookend_ is the much needed successor, providing a robust system for book tracking and putting an **end** to Google Sheet back-ends!